For many businesses, conversion is the ultimate goal.

 What is Conversion in Sales?

-In sales, conversion refers to turning a lead or prospect into a paying customer.
-The conversion process in sales often involves multiple steps, including nurturing the lead and addressing objections before closing the deal.
+In sales, conversion means turning a lead into a customer.
+This process often includes nurturing the relationship, addressing objections, and ultimately closing the deal.

 What Does Conversion Mean in Product?

-In the context of a product, conversion can mean the user taking a specific action that signifies engagement or commitment, such as upgrading from a free to a paid version.
+In product, a conversion happens when a user takes a meaningful action that signals engagement or intent—such as upgrading from a free to a paid plan, activating a core feature, or completing onboarding.

 What are the Types of Conversion in Marketing?